Rules and Regulations :

 Paragraph 8 :French subtitles are mandatory for foreign language short films.

 ARTICLE 3 : HOW TO PARTICIPATE

-The submission period begins on December 3rd, 2018 and will last until February 3rd, 2019 at midnight.
-Applications include the registration form completed and the acceptation of Rules and Regulations.
+The submission period begins on December 3rd, 2019 and will last until February 3rd, 2020 before midnight.
+Applications include the online registration form completed and the acceptation of Rules and Regulations.

 ARTICLE 4 : SELECTION PROCESS

-Paragraph 1 : All submitted short films sent within the time specified in Paragraph 3 will undergo a firstselection carried out by cinema enthusiasts.
+Paragraph 1 : All submitted short films sent within the time specified in Article 3 will undergo a first selection carried out by cinema enthusiasts.
 A second selection will take place in different screening rooms in Toulouse, where the public will be able to vote directly.
 After those two preselection phases, about 25 chosen shorts will compete in front of the professional jury during the closing ceremony.

 Paragraph 2 : The list of short films that will be part of the official selection and the release date will be published on the website of Concours de Courts (www.concoursdecourts.com).

 Paragraph 1 : A “Concours de Courts” label will be awarded to all selected short films.
 It aims to make the works’ promotion and distribution easier in order to create and develop better collaboration opportunities, especially in the Toulouse area.